pem-gini/tiny_gestures/README.md

 second: run`chmod +x set_virtual_environment.sh` in the terminal.

-third: run `set_virtual_environment.sh` to install the dependence in the terminal
+third: run `./set_virtual_environment.sh` to install the dependence in the terminal